Guide to Acoustic Guitar Shapes

 Dreadnought

-Pioneered in the early 20th Century by CF Martin, the Dreadnought is naturally one of the largest acoustic guitar types.
+Pioneered in the early 20th Century by CF Martin, the Dreadnought is one of the largest acoustic guitar types.
 The term was inspired by the HMS Dreadnought, at the time the Royal Navy’s largest vessel.
-It’s no surprise then that Dreadnought guitars are typically big bodied, with subtle curves and plenty of depth.
+It’s no surprise then that Dreadnought acoustic guitars are typically big bodied, with subtle curves and plenty of depth.
 The Dreadnought was also one of the first acoustic guitars to feature a 14th-fret neck joint.

 Sound summary: booming bass and low midrange.
 Plenty of volume and depth that ensures that your guitar is heard no matter what.